Tuesday, October 31, 2017

 I spent my first months trying to figure out how I ended up here.
 Who was the anonymous individual who reported me to the State of Missouri?
 Why now?
 It had been four years since my mom died.
 If someone felt that I was in unsafe living conditions why didn't they report me right away?
 Did someone dislike me intensely enough to turn my life upside down?
 These questions went round and round in my head.

-The first time I investigated my options for getting out of here I blew it.
+The first time I investigated my options for getting out of this nursing home I blew it.
 I let my emotions get the best of me.
 I was embarrassed.
 I was afraid to contact the state again.
 It would be over two years until I did.

-There were meetings, assessments, and a plan was written outlining the care that I need.
+There were meetings and assessments, and a plan was written outlining the care that I needed.
 A nurse came to assess me.
 She asked what I enjoyed doing.
-I told her blogging, writing and being on social media.
+I told her about blogging, writing, and being on social media.
 The nurse wanted to know what I liked to do before I moved to a facility.
-It was difficult to remember all of the things that I. did before coming here.
+It was difficult to remember all of the things that I did before coming here.
 I told her I liked bookstores and going out to eat.
 The nurse was hopeful.
 I pray it won't be long until I am approved.

-I have has been in a dark tunnel for the past three years.
+I have been in a dark tunnel for the past three years.
 I am beginning to see a way out.
-I see the-the light at the end of the tunnel.
+I see the light at the end of the tunnel.
 All I have to do is follow it.

 Saturday, October 7, 2017